chukanzeka/event-announcement-website-project/README.md

 •	IAM Roles & Policies → Controlled secure access between AWS services (S3, SNS, Lambda).

 🎉 The Result
-The website now:
-•	✅ Hosts a static frontend where users can view events, subscribe via email, and create new events.
+•	✅ The website now hosts a static frontend where users can view events, subscribe via email, and create new events.
 •	✅ Stores new events in events.json (S3).
 •	✅ Triggers SNS via Lambda to send emails to all subscribers whenever a new event is added.